COALAIP/specs/README.md

 - https://ipdb.foundation/

-Equipped with this identity service, we can go back to the example's JSON-LD representation and replace its `@id` value with an URI pointing to the dataset (the dataset itself living on the identity service):
+Equipped with this identity service, we can go back to our example's JSON-LD representation and replace its `@id` value with an URI pointing to the dataset (the dataset itself living on the identity service):